AndiswaMbonambi08/user-config-manager/user-config-manager/README.md

-🛠️ User Settings Manager
+⚙️ User Settings Manager

-A simple Python module to manage user settings such as theme, language, and notifications.
+A lightweight Python module for managing user preferences such as theme, language, and notifications.
-This project demonstrates how to add, update, delete, and view user configuration options using a dictionary.
+This project demonstrates how to add, update, delete, and view settings stored in a dictionary.

 📂 Features
-Add new settings → Insert a new key-value pair into the settings dictionary.
+Add new settings → Insert a new key-value pair.

 Update existing settings → Modify the value of an existing setting.

 Delete settings → Remove a setting by its key.

 View settings → Display all current settings in a user-friendly format.

 📜 Code Overview
 python